VoxLogicA-Project/VoxLogicA-UI/docs/viewmodels.md

 # Dataset ViewModel

 **General Description:**
-A viewmodel managing dataset selection and state, extending BaseViewModel.
+A viewmodel managing dataset selection and state.
 It handles loading and selecting datasets, coordinating with case and layer viewmodels.

 _State Properties:_